+The program provides methods of scientific research leading to an advanced profile in the fields of economics and finance.
 A short presentation of the PhD program is available here: Presentation.

 For further information, please contact the program coordinator, Prof. Alessandro Bucciol (firstname.lastname@example.org).

-In the first year, PhD students attend advanced courses, offered in collaboration with the University of Padua, both compulsory on general topics and eligible on more specific topics.
-The list of courses offered is available in this document: List of courses.
-In the second year, PhD students start working on their thesis and are encouraged to shape a personalized study curriculum based on their research interests, also following courses among those offered by neighboring PhD programs.
-This opportunity allows students to significantly expand the training offer and cover advanced topics such as asset pricing, environmental economics, health economics, or machine learning.
-The PhD School of the University of Verona provides additional interdisciplinary training activities, in particular on statistics and use of English for academic purpose.
+Aims are achieved by means of the following training activities.
+In the first year, PhD students attend advanced courses, offered in collaboration with the University of Padua, both compulsory on general topics and elective on more specific topics.
+The list of courses offered is available here: List of courses.
+In the second year, PhD students start working on their thesis and are encouraged to shape a personalized study curriculum based on their research interests, also attending courses offered outside from the PhD program.
 In the third and fourth years, PhD students mainly devote themselves to research activities with the support of the supervisors.
 A study and research stay in a foreign university or research institution for a period of six-twelve months usually takes place in this period.
 The experience abroad is financially supported with a 50% raise in the scholarship.

 The final thesis must contain original scientific production, able of reaching publication of at least three articles in highly reputable scientific journals and this way contribute to create a competitive curriculum vitae according to the most rigorous international standards.

 PhD graduates in Economics and Finance may undertake positions at universities, research institutes, consulting firms, further public and private companies working in the industrial, credit and insurance sectors.
 Students close to complete the program benefit from the support of a tutor advising them on the most appropriate path to undertake.